patmorin/patmorin.github.io/_problems/induced-forests.md

 By discarding the feet of a tripod $Y$, the preceding lemma implies that $Y$ contains an induced forest of size at least $(\|Y\|-3)/2$ that is not adjacent to the cycle in $G$ that defines the tripod $Y$.
 This means that, for a tripod partition $\mathcal{P}$ of $G$, $V(G)$ has a partition into three sets $(A,B,X)$ such that $G[A]$ and $G[B]$ are each forests and $\|X\|\le 3\|\mathcal{P}\|$.
 Thus, $G$ contains an induced forest of size at least $n/2 - 3\|\mathcal{P}\|/2$.
 By working directly with small cases, we might be able to do better.

 Maybe we can strengthen the preceding lemma so that, for a tripod $Y$, we obtain a partition $(A,B)$ such that $(A,B)$ partitions each inner face of $G[Y]$ into two paths.
 I think this is only a matter of a bit more case analysis on $G_{12}$.
-If we can manage this, then we have some control over how the tripod interacts with the cycle that defines it.
+[I think I've mostly figured this out by studying which of the two tracks contain the same-coloured vertices&mdash;we only need to change the color there if there is an inter-track edge, which seals off the other colour.]

+Now we have some control over how the tripod $Y$ interacts with the cycle $F$ that surrounds it.
+At least for the internal faces of $G[Y]$, we can make it so that one leg of a new tripod $Y$ is attached to a blue vertex (say in $B$) and the other two legs are attached to red vertices (in $A$).
+Hopefully, then, if $\|Y\|\ge 3$, this means we can fiddle with the 3-colouring of $C$ and the the choice of colours for vertices in $L_1$ so that we can win something.

+There are, of course, still small cases to deal with.
+For example, when $C$ contains only one vertex $v$ in its interior.
+If $C$ is a 3-cycle, then this is easy because we can add $v$ to the forest with only one vertex in $C$.
+For $\|C\|\ge 4$, there is the possibility that $v$ can't go into either tree.
+To deal with this, we would have to make sure that small cycles containing only a single vertex consist of a monochromatic path and a